EugenMayer/openstack-lab/README.md

 **Compute 1/2 have 3 networks:**

-We have no WAN interface here, since we are not using [DVR](https://docs.openstack.org/networking-ovn/latest/admin/refarch/refarch.html#distributed-floating-ips-dvr) in this setup
+We have no WAN interface here, since we are NOT using [DVR](https://docs.openstack.org/networking-ovn/latest/admin/refarch/refarch.html#distributed-floating-ips-dvr) in this setup

 1. `eth1` as `mngmnt` (172.27.240.3/172.27.240.4)